Our Work Graded

 (past 30 days)

-The Canvas LMS now has a plagiarism detection tool: Vericite by Longsight Technologies–a cloud-based technology that identifies plagiarized and improperly cited text.
+The Canvas LMS now has a plagiarism detection tool: Vericite–a cloud-based technology that identifies plagiarized and improperly cited text.
 This service works as an external tool integrated within Canvas and will allow instructors instant access to scanned submissions and will also check papers and essays against the ever-growing online repository of materials with campus-wide databases of materials.

 The specific details of how it works within the UO Canvas instance can be found here.